TheGlitch096/Scratch/README.md

 Upload of Avali Scratch TTF and more for aliucord, uses THEMER plugin.

-Use Avali Scratch (2).ttf for my custom edited version with imprived readability
+Use Avali Scratch (2).ttf for my custom edited version with improved readability

 Use Roundfeather-Regular.ttf for the more writing-style and rounded version of avali scratch.